snuspl/cruise/README.md

 </configuration>
 ```

-Then run the dfs command while adding the surf jar to the command line.
+Running the dfs command with Surf requires some additional configuration to be passed in on the command line.
+The jar must be added to `HADOOP_CLASSPATH`.
+The address is specified by configuring `fs.defaultFS`.
+The address can be specified as a well-known address, e.g. `surf://localhost:18000`, or by using Surf's YARN job identifier, prefixed with `yarn.`: `surf://yarn.reef-job-InMemory`.

 For example, run the -ls command:

 ```
-HADOOP_CLASSPATH=$SURF_HOME/target/reef-inmemory-1.0-SNAPSHOT-shaded.jar $HADOOP_HOME/bin/hdfs dfs -Dfs.defaultFS=surf://localhost:9001 -ls
+HADOOP_CLASSPATH=$SURF_HOME/target/reef-inmemory-1.0-SNAPSHOT-shaded.jar $HADOOP_HOME/bin/hdfs dfs -Dfs.defaultFS=surf://yarn.reef-job-InMemory -ls
 ```

 Note, the actual listing of files is delegated to HDFS.
 Reading data on HDFS through Surf stores that data in memory on the Surf nodes.
 For example, run the -copyToLocal command twice:

 ```
-HADOOP_CLASSPATH=$SURF_HOME/target/reef-inmemory-1.0-SNAPSHOT-shaded.jar $HADOOP_HOME/bin/hdfs dfs -Dfs.defaultFS=surf://localhost:9001 -copyToLocal /user/{name}/LICENSE.txt
+HADOOP_CLASSPATH=$SURF_HOME/target/reef-inmemory-1.0-SNAPSHOT-shaded.jar $HADOOP_HOME/bin/hdfs dfs -Dfs.defaultFS=surf://yarn.reef-job-InMemory -copyToLocal /user/{name}/LICENSE.txt
 ```

-The first time, the data on HDFS is loaded onto Surf, and then copied to the local filesystem.
-The second time, the data in memory on Surf is directly copied to the local filesystem.
+The first time the command is run, the data on HDFS is loaded onto Surf, and then copied to the local filesystem.
+The second time, the data previously loaded into memory on Surf is immediately copied to the local filesystem.

 ### Run Spark job with Surf